KeithMnemonic/homelab/docs/README.md

     metallb (for LoadBalancer service types)

 There is an additional container running nginx and dehydrated to handle cert requests and load balancing amongst services.

+The steps should be followed in the following order:
+    zsh/README.md
+    k3s/README.md
+    rancher/README.md
+    metallb/README.md
+    longhorn/README.md